 2. Know What Specs Are Required for Your Locations

 What product(s) are you buying?
 Are you in a market that has adopted new fuel specs?
-For many, product requirements won’t change, but if you are in regulation-heavy areas like California, the fuel slate is often in constant flux.
+For many, product requirements won’t change, but if you are in regulation-heavy areas like California, Oregon, or Washington, the fuel slate is often in constant flux.
 Work with your supplier or a PRA (price reporting agency) you trust to make sure no specifications have changed since your last bid.

-3. Err Conservatively In Volume Requirements
+3. Err Conservatively in Volume Requirements

 Look at what you bought in prior years and either leave it flat or put in a small increase in volume.
 If you over commit, and don’t pull what you agreed to, your supplier may: